Dr Olwen Purdue (email@example.com)

-Conor Campbell is a PhD student at Queen’s University Belfast., researching press control in Northern Ireland during the Second World War.
+Conor Campbell completed his doctorate at Queen’s University Belfast, researching press control in Northern Ireland during the Second World War.
 He is currently on placement at BBC NI where he is creating an exhibition on wartime broadcasters and broadcasting.
 Previously he was the publicity co-ordinator for Queen’s Political Review as well as the publicist for the QUB History Research Seminars, and he is the web editor for the Newspaper and Periodical History Forum of Ireland.

 Garrett Carr is a Lecturer in Creative Writing in Queen's Seamus Heaney Centre.
 Apart from fiction, his research interests include writing about place, history and memoir.
 He is also a map-maker, with maps in government and university collections, and publishes academically on the topic of cartography.
 The Rule of the Land: Walking Ireland's Border (Faber & Faber, 2017) is his most recent book.
 It is a tour and history of Ireland's border and has gained significant media attention, including selection as BBC Radio 4's Book of the Week during March 2017.
 Garrett is a frequent contributor to television and radio, for networks such as the BBC, and newspapers such as the Guardian